openpsi-project/ReaLHF/docs/source/expconfig.rst

 We illustrate configurations for quickstart experiments in this page.
-Each type of experiment (e.g., SFT, PPO) corresponds to a specific configuration class (e.g., :class:`reallm.SFTConfig` for SFT).
+Each type of experiment (e.g., SFT, PPO) corresponds to a specific configuration class (e.g., :class:`realrlhf.SFTConfig` for SFT).

 Since ReaL uses `Hydra <https://hydra.cc/>`_ for configuration management, users can override these options provided by the class recursively with command line arguments.
 Please check :doc:`quickstart` for concrete examples.

-.. currentmodule:: reallm
+.. currentmodule:: realrlhf

 Experiment Configurations
 --------------------------